Primary School (EC - Grade 5)

 The school is located on Leopoldstrasse 208 in Munich, within the newly developing “Leopold Carré” area of Schwabing.
 It has excellent public transport connections, with a bus stop directly in front of the school, a tram stop behind the school, and it is a short 1.5 km away from the Münchner Freiheit underground station, which is served by the U3 and U6 lines.

 The programme will be the same as in Haimhausen, namely the world-renowned International Baccalaureate Primary Years Programme (IBPYP).
-The BIS City Campus is a candidate school for the IB Primary Years Programme and is pursuing authorisation as an IB World School.
+The BIS City Campus is an authorised school for the IB Primary Years Programme and is pursuing authorisation as an IB World School.
 These are schools that share a common philosophy—a commitment to high quality, challenging, international education that the Bavarian International School e.V. believes is important for our students.